musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

 Next we will deploying the necessary resources in Snowflake.
 These resources are also defined and provisioned by Terraform.

 ## Summary
 With this automated ingestion process, GloboLatte can analyze order trends and manage inventory in real time, allowing for rapid responses to customer demands.
-This enhances operational efficiency and elevates customer satisfaction.
+This enhances operational efficiency and elevates customer satisfaction..

 ## NOTE: This article is NOT finished and still under development.......